lowlighter/metrics/README.md

 #### Metrics generator

+* `src/setup.mjs` contains the configuration setup
 * `src/metrics.mjs` contains the metrics renderer
+* `src/templates/*` contains templates files
+* `src/templates/*/image.svg` contains the template used by the generated SVG image
-* `src/query.graphql` is the GraphQL query sent to GitHub GraphQL API
+* `src/templates/*/query.graphql` is the GraphQL query sent to GitHub GraphQL API
-* `src/style.css` contains the style used by the generated SVG image
+* `src/templates/*/style.css` contains the style used by the generated SVG image
-* `src/template.svg` contains the template used by the generated SVG image
+* `src/templates/*/template.mjs` contains the code which prepares data for rendering
 * `src/plugins/*` contains the source code of metrics plugins

 #### Metrics server instance